-Which is why we’re checking in — are you sure you’re ready to vote this summer and fall?
+Which is why we’re checking in — are you sure you’re ready to vote this fall?

 Maybe you just turned 18 and you’re not sure how to register.
 Or maybe you’re a seasoned voting pro, but with so much at stake, why not double check your voter registration?

 Thankfully, updating your voter registration in Washington takes only a minute and can be done from any device.

 In addition to making sure your voter registration is up to date, you can see what’s on your ballot, find nearby ballot drop boxes and even discover upcoming forums and debates in your area by using VOTE411, an election resource offered by the League of Women Voters.
 The local Whatcom/Bellingham League even offers a directory of elected officials and public agencies.

 As of 2022, 16-year-olds can register as Future Voters and they’ll be officially registered once they turn 18 and receive their ballots.

 If you don’t turn 18 by election day, you are ineligible to vote, but that doesn’t mean there’s nothing you can do to take part in the democratic process.
 For example, you can help make sure your friends and family of voting age have their registrations up to date, you can help share information ballot drop-off information and help make sure your family and friends can get to a ballot drop-off location, you can get involved in a candidate’s campaign, and you can speak up about issues that matter most to you.
 See this resource for even more ways to get involved.